coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/05.gendoc/04.gramatica/item.md

      {/conditional}
      {/foreach}
      ```
-  - In this example we have defined 2 conditions, so if we want to use more than one condition inside foreach we can do that by adding one after the other, so if the payments have been paid and the payment mode has been Cash the information inside the conditional block will be added to the end result, if not it will be excluded from the end result.
+  - In this example, we have defined 2 conditions, so if we want to use more than one condition inside foreach we can do that by adding one after the other, so if the payments have been paid and the payment mode has been Cash the information inside the conditional block will be added to the end result, if not it will be excluded from the end result.

 ##  Special Text Formatting in Labels

 This is to allow the formatting of text that is coming from the application.
-This feature allows you to format the text within a label, inside vtiger CRM.
+This feature allows you to format the text within a label, inside the application.
 In other words, the format is introduced when creating the text in the appropriate field of the application, then the document generator will convert these formats directly into comprehensible elements in OpenOffice.
 Only 4 types of formatting items are allowed, with which it is possible to apply any OpenOffice format to the text.

 ```
 <b>text</b>, OpenOffice SIGPAC_BOLD style will be applied